 Installation and Configuration | More intuitive | Detailed documentation |

 Elasticsearch is the most popular, open source, distributed, cross-platform, and scalable search engine.
 Elasticsearch is growing exponentially since 2010 and making a remarkable impression all over the IT industry.
-Due to its exponential growth, there is a very high demand of talents having Elasticsearch skills.
+Due to its exponential growth, there is a very high demand for talents having Elasticsearch skills.
 IT professionals having knowledge of Elasticsearch are hired with a great salary and are valued more.
-It is trending in IT industry as it has a very bright future due to its capabilities to handle large amount of data and faster search.
+It is trending in the IT industry as it has a very bright future due to its capabilities to handle a large amounts of data and faster search.

 Conclusion